Findomain/Findomain/docs/INSTALLATION.md

 # Installation Windows

-Download the binary from https://github.com/findomain/findomain/releases/latest/download/findomain-windows.exe.zip and extract it.
+Download the binary from https://github.com/findomain/findomain/releases/latest/download/findomain-windows.zip and extract it.
+On a 32 bits system, download findomain-windows-i686.zip instead.

+Releases before 11.0.0 named these assets findomain-windows.exe.zip and findomain-windows-i686.exe.zip.

 Open a CMD shell and go to the dir where findomain.exe was downloaded.